AGL operate the country’s largest electricity generation portfolio and we’re its largest ASX-listed investor in renewable energy.

 meals and accommodation services

-AGL will encourage our partners and contractors to prioritise local suppliers in the tender of packages of work for the project where suitable commercially competitive local suppliers exist.
+AGL will encourage our partners and contractors to prioritise local suppliers in the tender of packages of work for the plant where suitable commercially competitive local suppliers exist.

-Q: How many jobs will be created by the project during operation?
+Q: How many jobs will be created by the plant during operation?

-AGL anticipates that the project will create a small number of new full time jobs once the project is operational.
+AGL anticipates that the plant will create a small number of new full time jobs once the plant is operational.

 There will also be a range of service jobs such as vegetation management, electrical service and maintenance which would be contracted on an as needed basis during the operational phase.
 It is AGL’s preference to prioritise local employment if there are suitable candidates for these jobs.